tstromberg/tstromberg.github.io/content/posts/2021/kaniko-groups.md

 * A kernel error
 * You forgot to check the error code.

 It's almost always the last option.
-Sure enough:
+Sure enough, I returned err but never checked it:

 ```go
    gidStr, err := u.GroupIds()
    logrus.Infof("groupstr: %s", gidStr)
 ```

 As soon as I noticed this, I walked away from my computer for an hour.
-I suggest you do the same.
+If I had configured my editor to show errors from [golangci-lint](https://github.com/golangci/golangci-lint), I would have caught this immediately and saved myself 20 minutes.